Amir Sends Condolences To President Of UAE

-the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of condolences to HH President of the United Arab Emirates Sheikh Mohamed bin Zayed Al Nahyan on the death of Hamad bin Suhail Al Khaili.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of condolences to President of the United Arab Emirates HH Sheikh Mohamed bin Zayed Al Nahyan on the death of Hamad bin Suhail Al Khaili.

 Legal Disclaimer: